obfusu/jekyll-blog-backup/_posts/2020-06-28-xposed-spoof-imei.md

 <br>

-### Installing
+### Installing Xposed
 The recommended way is to install magisk (root), and follow instructions on EdXposed page.
 There is a way to use this without root, but I have not tried it yet.

 <strong style="color:red">!!
 DISCLAIMER !!</strong> <br>
 Both rooting and using xposed can be dangerous if you don't know what you are doing.
-Spoofing IMEI can also break many apps as many apps unnecessarily collect and use this to uniquely identify you without your knowledge.
+Spoofing IMEI can also break many apps as they unnecessarily collect and use this to uniquely identify you without your knowledge.
 I'm not responsible for anything.

 <br>

 ### Getting started

 This tutorial is for the impatient ones, and we will be focussing on getting up to speed without explaining in detail why something is done.
-If you are looking for more explanations, you can checkout [this excellent tutorial](https://github.com/rovo89/XposedBridge/wiki/Development-tutorial) by rovo89, the original author of Xposed.
+If you are looking a detailed one, you can checkout [this excellent tutorial](https://github.com/rovo89/XposedBridge/wiki/Development-tutorial) by rovo89, the original author of Xposed.

 Prerequisites:
 1. Phone with EdXposed already installed